zhangcen456/GramTrans/README.md

 ```
 tree-sitter generate ${path_of_new_grammar_json}
 ```
-After successfully generating the parser, use the following API call to build the language library:
+After successfully generating the parser, use the following API call to build the dynamic library:
 ```
 from tree_sitter import Language
 Language.build_library()